asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 </CodeBlock>

 ## Summary
 Great job getting to the end!
-In this tutorial you learnt how to create an AsyncAPI document for a use case that implemented the Request Reply messaging pattern.
-Now you can try exploring this pattern with sub patterns to see how it works with different use cases in real life.
+In this tutorial, you learned how to create an AsyncAPI document for a use case that implemented the Request-Reply messaging pattern.
+Now, you can explore this pattern with sub-patterns to see how it works with real-life use cases.